harrycresswell/foodtactics/content/recipes/vegan-strawberry-tartlettes.md

 title: Vegan Strawberry Tartlettes
 date: 2019-12-02
 slug: vegan-strawberry-tartlettes
-featured: "true"
+featured: 'true'
 tags:
 - Breakfast
 - Sweet Treats
 - Vegan
 serving: Makes 6 tartes
-featuredImage: "vegan-strawberry-tartlettes_jbawgd.jpg"
+featuredImage: vegan-strawberry-tartlettes_jbawgd.jpg
-featuredImageAlt: "Vegan Strawberry Tartlettes"
+featuredImageAlt: Vegan Strawberry Tartlettes
 introduction: The sun tickles on the skin and there’s a a breath of sun cream and happiness in the air – summer in Hamburg shows its pretty face.<br><br>Small stalls selling strawberries from the region line our neighbouring streets and in the cool